 Blue Death-Feigning Beetle (Asbolus verrucosus)

-Detailing the identifying qualities of the Blue Death-Feigning Beetle, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Blue Death-Feigning Beetle.

 Updated: 2/8/2018; Authored By Staff Writer; Content ©www.InsectIdentification.org

 The Blue Death-Feigning Beetle is excellent at playing opossum for as long as it takes to convince predators to move along.